 - Prudent global diversification of each Account's Investment Portfolio, by asset classes, underlying return-risk factors, geographic exposures, currencies and active management strategies, provides both diminution of long-term total portfolio risk and broad access to the worldwide range of investment opportunities for generation of long-term returns.
 These characteristics can be achieved equitably for each Account through its respective holdings in two unitized pools internally established and maintained by CPP Investments: the globally diversified Core Pool and the fixed income and public credit Supplementary Pool.
-CPP Investments achieves the distinct targeted risk level and appropriate return-risk exposures for each Account by appropriately allocating the assets of each Account between the two Pools. - The majority of each Investment Portfolio is expected to be invested outside Canada.
-This greatly reduces dependence of the portfolios' returns on the Canadian economy, thus mitigating the risk of exposure to adverse Canadian economic conditions and their impact on the CPP through lower than expected wage growth and contribution inflows. - 5.2 Foreign currency exposures in the Investment Portfolios are only partially hedged back to Canadian dollars.
-A significant portion of each Investment Portfolio is exposed to currency exchange rate movements in a mix of both developed and emerging markets as over time the diversity of currency exposures mitigates longer-term risks.
-This strategy also avoids the significant costs associated with extensive currency hedging.
+CPP Investments achieves the distinct targeted risk level and appropriate return-risk exposures for each Account by appropriately allocating the assets of each Account between the two Pools.
+The appropriateness of the investment structure is reviewed and reported to the Board annually as required by the Investment Structure Policy. - The majority of each Investment Portfolio is expected to be invested globally.
+A globally-diversified portfolio is less subject to shocks in any one country and should have better risk-return characteristics over the long term. - 5.2 For a Canadian global investor, a well-diversified global currency composition helps to mitigate overall return volatility.
+Also, currency hedging carries execution costs and requires setting aside cash to meet collateral requirements under currency hedging contracts.
+The optimal Canadian dollar exposure can differ from the size of our Canadian investments.
+When this is the case, we hedge the fund's currency exposures to maintain a targeted level of Canadian dollar exposure.
+Decisions on the target Canadian dollar exposure, and the individual currency hedges needed to deliver that, are based on an assessment of what will optimize the risk-return profile of the fund after all-in hedging costs are taken into consideration.
+Each Investment Portfolio is invested across the following asset classes/strategies:

-- 5.3 Each Investment Portfolio is invested across the following asset classes/strategies: - Public Equity - Private Equity - Fixed Income (high quality governments' nominal bond issues) - Credit Investments (private debt including mortgages on properties, and publicly-traded debt securities other than high quality government bonds) - Real Assets (public and private, including real estate ownership, infrastructure and sustainable energies) - Cash (including controlled external financing used to enhance liquidity, to expand the invested asset base, and to allow enhanced diversification) and Absolute Return Strategies - 5.4 CPP Investments establishes a diversified Strategic Portfolio for each of the Investment Portfolios that expresses preferred long-term investment allocations levels at the same level of risk as the relevant Reference Portfolio.
+- Public Equity - Private Equity - Fixed Income (high quality government bond issues, including both nominal and inflation-linked bonds) - Credit (public and private corporate and asset-backed debt and loans, including mortgages on properties, and royalty-related income streams) - Real Assets (public and private, including real estate ownership, infrastructure and sustainable energies) - Cash (including controlled external financing used to enhance liquidity, to expand the invested asset base, and to allow enhanced diversification) and Absolute Return Strategies - 5.3 CPP Investments establishes a diversified Strategic Portfolio for each of the Investment Portfolios that expresses preferred longer-term investment allocations levels at the same level of risk as the relevant Reference Portfolio.
 Current targets for Board-approved long-term Strategic Portfolio composition for each Investment Portfolio are the approximate allocations shown in Exhibit 2 below:

 Strategic Portfolio Composition Exhibit 2

 Base CPP Additional CPP

 Asset Class % of total % of total

-Public Equity 28 18
+Public Equity 23 16

-Private Equity 23 15
+Private Equity 24 17

-Fixed Income 41 55
+Sovereign Bonds 40 53

-Credit Investments 14 16
+Credit 12 14

-Real Assets 26 17
+Real Assets 24 16

-Cash and Absolute Return Strategies (32) (21)
+Cash and Absolute Return Strategies (23) (16)

 Geographic Region % of total % of total

-Canada 2 7 14